 All my life I struggled to stretch my mind to the breaking point, until it began to creak, in order to create a great thought which might be able to give a new meaning to life, a new meaning to death, and to console mankind. ~ Nikos Kazantzakis

-The key question is what to do if one finds no reason to hope that life has meaning.
+But what do you do if you find have no hope that life has meaning.
 Should you tell others to have hope anyway?
 Or confess that you think life is meaningless?
-I think you should tell the truth and let others conclude what they want–which they will do anyway.
+I think you should tell the truth and let others conclude what they want—which they will do anyway.
 If the truth doesn’t matter, then nothing does.

 I do know that hope does not derive from the past, both because the past is closed and because an honest look at it is not uplifting.
 Hope is for and about the future, it is what keeps us going.

 In a century or two, or in a millennium, people will live in a new way, a happier way.
 We won’t be there to see it—but it’s why we live, why we work.
 It’s why we suffer.
 We’re creating it.
 That’s the purpose of our existence.
 The only happiness we can know is to work toward that goal. ~ Anton Chekov